IngridAtMicrosoft/DocsContent/singlesource/v1/media-accounts.md

 ## Media account operations

-### Updating a media account
+### Updating a media stream account

-The public network access, encryption properties, identity, and tags of an existing media account may be updated.
-After a media account has been created, the location and data location properties may not be updated.
+The public network access, encryption properties, identity, and tags of an existing media stream account may be updated.
+After a media stream account has been created, the location and data location properties may not be updated.

 > [!CAUTION]
-> Updating the identity properties of a media account may prevent Media Services from accessing account encryption keys and token signing certificates stored in Azure Key Vault.
-The media account will be disabled if the account encryption key cannot be accessed.
+> Updating the identity properties of a media stream account may prevent Media Services from accessing account encryption keys and token signing certificates stored in Azure Key Vault.
+The media stream account will be disabled if the account encryption key cannot be accessed.
 Streams that depend on a token signing certificate will fail to play if the certificate cannot be accessed.